-Applications will be accepted until December 3, 2021 or until all funds are depleted, whichever comes first, on a first come, first served basis.
-Incomplete applications will not be considered; applications will not be added to the funding queue until all the application is complete.
+Applications will be accepted until September 22, 2023.
+Incomplete applications will not be considered.
 We will not consider late applications.
 Applications must be submitted through our online application system.

 The MDA is not responsible for any technical or logistical problems resulting in the MDA not receiving the application on time.
 It is the responsibility of the applicant to ensure that submission is received by the MDA before the deadline.